So did the "Beckham experiment" work?

 I won’t enter into debate on whether it was the best goal of all time, because I definitely don’t think it was, what I will discuss is Zlatan’s standing in the game and his legacy.
-Read the rest of this entry »
+FULL POST

 I hear it all the time.

 “Cristiano Ronaldo is a great player, it’s a shame he is so arrogant.”